-Praise for David Woo’s first book, The Eclipses
+Praise for David Woo’s The Eclipses

 David Woo’s first book of poems is eloquent, poignant, superbly wrought.
 Like the major poet Henri Cole, Woo has achieved a fresh, highly individual imaginative language in the American modes of Wallace Stevens and Hart Crane.
 The title poem and the beautiful transposition of Hofmannsthal in “Ballad of Infinite Forgetfulness” have an aura of permanence about them.

 Part James Merrill (naming the elegance of things), part John Ashbery (portraying the drift of consciousness), David Woo, in his first book The Eclipses, is elegiac and spidery and full of the desolations of solitude.
 When we see a mother’s death room, we cannot look away because we also hear the “fearful music” of love … Intelligent first poems.

 Rhythmic verve, a fluency of image and reference, a confident probing into peculiar corners of the physical world—these are some of the qualities marking David Woo’s luminous debut collection, all anchored by a purity of feeling in plain language.
 Splicing exhilaration and unease, the poet keeps one eye on the pointillist pixellations of the world, while the other gravely takes in the evidence of human sorrow.
 Without denials, he pieces together the “Heraclitean fragments” of the factual, always alert to “the instant flapped/and flung weightless to its own loss.”
 Tutored by heart and head, his “singularities” vibrate with universal implications, turning, as the good poem must, “the ineffable into words.”

 The Eclipses is a book of woe, mourning, and transcendence seldom seen in such luminous detail.
 David Woo is an artful remembrancer, and his approach to family and his literary ancestors has created perpetual art forms.
 Such allegiance provides eloquent heartwork.